featureflow/featureflow-sdk-implementation-guide/FeatureControl/Rule.md

 ```

-getEvaluatedVariantKey(contextKey, seed)
+getVariantSplitKey(contextKey, seed)
 1. Sets a default contextKey if none exists
-2. Generates a number between 0 and 100 for the contextKey using a hash algorithm
+2. Generates a number between 1 and 100 (inclusive) for the contextKey using a hash algorithm
 3. Iterates through the splits until the % value is greater than the generated number
 4. Return the variant associated with the split
 ```